jeffreylindsey/AdventOfCode2024/README.md

 obstructions that will push the guard into new paths, in case those new paths result in a loop.

-Once again the sample passed, but this time my input result is too high.
+Once again the sample passed, but this time my input result (1444) is too high.
 And it does take a lot longer to test every option along the path.

-340 - too low
-1444 - too high
+I made it faster by not having to recheck the entire path, but I still get the same too-high result.
+I'm going to have to leave it here for today.